 When we had solved the image quality problems, it was time to optimize the content to make it even better for mobile devices.
 The true super-power of ASTC is the bit rate choice that it gives content creators.
 By choosing different texel block sizes, which all encode to 128-bit output, artists can trade-off quality against bit rate.
 Compression rates can vary from 8bpp (4x4 blocks) all the way down to 0.89bpp (12x12 blocks), with fine steppings in between.

-For mobile devices DRAM access is a major power consumer.
-To finish off our investigation we therefore wanted to see if we could use a larger block sizes to lower the bit rate, while still beating ETC2 in terms of visual quality.
+For mobile devices DRAM access is a major power consumer, so to finish off our investigation we wanted to see if we could use a larger block sizes to lower the bit rate, while still beating ETC2 in terms of visual quality.
 We tried the commonly used block sizes: 5x5 blocks (5.12bpp), 6x6 blocks (3.56bpp), 8x6 blocks (2.65bpp), and 8x8 blocks (2bpp).

 With the 8x6 blocks we are starting to lose some detail, and we also start to get some minor block artifacts starting to appear.
 However, despite this they are still very usable images, and at less than half the bit rate of the ETC2+EAC version they are compelling.